The 10 Very Best Things to Do in Strasbourg, France

 As you will notice, they are no longer covered.

-They were covered when they were city fortifications, with wooden roofs protecting the soldiers from enemy attacks, hence the name “Covered Bridges.”
+They were originally city fortifications, with wooden roofs protecting soldiers from enemy attacks, hence the name “Covered Bridges.”

-Four towers still survive, with the northernmost tower being known as Executioner’s Tower.
+Four towers remain, with the northernmost known as Executioner’s Tower.

-Its name is a giveaway for its purpose and was where the city’s executioner lived and worked, conducting executions and torture and helping maintain order in the prison.
+Its name is a giveaway for its purpose, and it was where the city’s executioner lived and worked, conducting executions and torture and helping maintain order in the prison.

-Aside from their history, the Covered Bridges offer great views of Petite France, the canals, Vauban Damn and are a lovely place to take a stroll.
+Aside from their history, the Covered Bridges offer great views of Petite France and the canals, and are a lovely place to take a stroll.

 📍 Ponts Couverts, 67000 Strasbourg, France